Information about the requirements for visa application and other necessary documents is to be found here.

 You should bring the original documents with you when entering the Netherlands.

 In the event of a positive decision by the IND, you will receive a residence permit for the time it takes, generally speaking, to finish your study.
 After about nine months of study you should have earned at least 50% of the credits required for the academic year, to be eligible for extension of your residence permit.

 The application for extension of your residence permit must also be submitted by the TUK.

 More information can be found in the brochure from the Immigration and Naturalisation Service of the Netherlands.
-This document can be found at the bottom of this page.
+Click here for the brochure.